Updated: Jan 19

-The testing phase contains many activities such as test planning and test execution which have their specific documentation.
+The testing phase contains many activities, such as test planning and execution, with specific documentation.

 What sections should be included in a Test Summary Report?

-Before examining the content of this report, know that each company may have a different test report format and content, but in general, each report must include a list of mandatory sections and data that I will review in the following paragraphs (Please note that you can change the order of artifacts as you wish).
+Before examining the content of this report, know that each company may have a different test report format and content.
+Still, in general, each report must include a list of mandatory sections and data that I will review in the following paragraphs (Please note that you can change the order of artifacts as you wish).

 The title should include an informative description of the project name.

 Each test report should include a unique identifier associated with each particular testing cycle; using this identifier.
 We will increase the tractability once needed.

 #3 - Objective

 This section describes and explains the primary activities used during the testing process, besides a short description of what type of testing was conducted (Unit, System, Etc.).